-I am married to a first cousin and a couple of Christian friends told her that this is not allowed in the Bible, and that our child will not be born without abnormalities.
+I am married to a first cousin.
+A couple of Christian friends told her that this is not allowed in the Bible, and that our child will not be born without abnormalities.
 What does the Bible say?

 None of you shall approach any blood relative of his to uncover nakedness; I am the LORD.
-(NASB) Lev.
-18:6
+Leviticus 18:6 (NASB)

 The literal Hebrew translation of this passage is as follows:

 Any man to all blood relative not come near to uncover nakedness, I am the Lord.

 The blood relatives are defined in Leviticus 21:2-3.
 The passage speaks from a male perspective and includes mother, father, sons, daughters, brother, and one’s virgin sister.
 The reverse would be true for a woman.
 The expression “to come near” has the idea of approaching a person for the purpose of sexual relations.
 The Hebrew words for “uncover nakedness” imply sexual relations.
 Ezekiel 16:36 makes this clear.
 Here is the list from Leviticus.
 The New Living Translation has captured the meaning very accurately,

 You must never have sexual relations with a close relative, for I am the Lord.
 Leviticus 18:6 (NLT)

 Therefore, Leviticus 18:6 prohibits all sexual relations, including those listed above, and the ones listed in verses 7-17.
 The table below provides a complete list.
 Note: the prohibitions are addressed to men.
 The reverse applies to women.